 During an emergency evacuation, use the nearest door or stairway if available.
 Each employee needs to be aware of at least two exit routes in their main building in the event one is compromised.
 All campus buildings over one story high must have building evacuation signs posted on every floor.
 The signs must be posted at all stairway and elevator landings and immediately inside all public entrances to the buildings.
-More information on this is available in the FireNet Emergency Evacuation Signs. (http://safetyservices.ucdavis.edu/ps/fp/fn/ee/emergencyEvacuationSigns.pdf/view)
+More information on this is available in the FireNet Emergency Evacuation Signs.

 Persons involved with developing the EAP need to address how to evacuate colleagues with special needs that are unable to evacuate on their own.
-More information and guidance on this topic can be found in the FireNet Guidelines to Emergency Evacuation Procedures for Employees/Clients with Disabilities (included in this plan).
+More information and guidance on this topic can be found in the FireNet Guidelines to Emergency Evacuation Procedures for Employees/Clients with Disabilities.